 The reason for this parameter “failure” is more related to the interferometer manufacturer using the implementing test parameter ahead of the new standard release.

 The current release is from 2003 and lacks behind the industry requirements.
-Many customers requires a more up-to-date (higher and better specifications), so it’s been implemented in this software of some suppliers.
-Ultimately it hasn’t been adopted yet and if you don’t see value in it, you may turn these test parameters off and still might the standard.
+Many customers require more up-to-date (higher and better specifications), so it’s been implemented in this software of some suppliers.
+Ultimately it hasn’t been adopted yet and if you don’t see value in it, you may turn these test parameters off and still might be the standard.

 However, if you want to prepare for the future, please review our MT polishing process (bit.ly/1W6R7jH) or feel free to contact us so we can arrange a visit to help evaluate your entire process.